cvt-poc/cvt-intern/JobDescription.md

 - **Professional Mentorship**: Receive guidance from experienced DevOps engineers who will review your code and provide feedback
 - **GitHub-Based Workflow**: Build your portfolio while learning industry-standard collaboration practices
 - **Skill Development**: Master technologies like Kubernetes, GitHub Actions, Terraform, AWS, and more
+- **AI Integration**: Learn to leverage AI and LLMs to accelerate development, enhance workflows, and solve complex problems
+- **Prompt Engineering**: Develop skills in crafting effective prompts for AI tools to assist in coding, testing, and documentation

 ## 🔍 What Sets This Internship Apart